syseleven/grav-docs-syseleven-stack/pages/04.Reference/05.object-storage/docs.en.md

 host_bucket = %(bucket).s3.dbl.cloud.syseleven.net
 ```

 Next, create an S3 Bucket.
-The command-line option `-P` means the content uploaded into this bucket (if also uploaded with the same command-line option `-P`) will be publicly available:

 ```shell
 s3cmd mb s3://BUCKET_NAME -P
 ```

+The option `-P` or `--acl-public` makes this a public bucket which means that public objects in this bucket and a list of public objects can be retrieved.
+Without this option or with `--acl-private` the public retrieval of objects and the list is ot possible.

-Then, use it to add some file(s):
+Then add some object(s):

 ```shell
 s3cmd put test.jpg s3://BUCKET_NAME -P
 ```

+Here we upload a file and make it public by specifying the option `-P` or `--acl-public`.
+Objects without this option or with `--acl-private` are not publicly available and will not be contained in the listing.

-Here we upload the file(s), the command-line option `-P` marks them as publicly available.
-Please note that `s3cmd` may return incorrect URLs, i.e.:
+Please note that `s3cmd` may be configured to return incorrect URLs, i.e. by default:

 ```shell
 Public URL of the object is: http://BUCKET_NAME.s3.amazonaws.com/test.jpg
 ```

-The correct URL in this case would be
+The correct URL for this object in SysEleven Stack would be

 `https://s3.dbl.cloud.syseleven.net/BUCKET_NAME/test.jpg`